 A great master has clear knowledge of various heavens or other places of existence, and his good karma qualifies him to go to any of these places if he wishes.
 Hence, when the time is suitable, he goes into deep mediation, focuses his mind intensely on the next plane of existence he wishes to go to, discards his physical body on earth — a process his earthly observers call death — and transport himself (his spirit) to the new existence.

 In one of my latest books published this year, “Sukhavati, the Western Paradise — Going to Heaven as Taught by the Buddha”, there is a whole chapter on the process of being reborn as well as information on various heavens.
-If you wish to purchase this or other of my latest books, please e-mail Cosmos NYC for sales within the Americas or Cosmos UK for sales for the rest of the world.

 Along with “The Complete Book of Zen”, I've read “The Complete Book of Taijijuan”, “The Art of Shaolin Kung Fu”, and “The Art of Chi Kung”.
 Since you know a lot about Taoism and Buddhism, have you ever considered writing a book about Taoism in as much depth as “The Complete Book of Zen”?